salcido/discogs-enhancer/readme.md

 Great for late night browsing.

 ![Dark theme](http://www.msalcido.com/discogs-enhancer/fancypants/chrome-shots/dark-theme.png?raw=true "Dark theme preview")

+### Filter Marketplace items
+This will filter out all items in the Marketplace that are below a specified condition.

+For instance, if you select "Near Mint", only Mint and Near Mint condition items will be shown.
+If you select "Very Good", only Mint, Near Mint, Very Good Plus, and Very Good items will be shown (etc...).

+### Notes counter
+This will count the characters for any "notes" field in your collection/wantlist so you will know when you are getting close to the maximum character limit (255).
+It can be useful if you like to keep a lot of notes about your collection and you find you frequently run out of space mid-sentence.

 ### Highlight release conditions in the Marketplace
 Easily see at a glance which items for sale are in the best condition.